bronwyncarr/Advent/README.md

 # ⭐🎄🎅 Advent of Code 2020 Challenges 🎅🎄⭐

 Advent of Code is a series of programming puzzles created by Eric Wastl.
 One is released every day during December in the lead up to Christmas - 25 in total.
+Each puzzle has a two parts, with the second part being available once the first part has been solved.

 You can learn more, view puzzles for 2020 and previous years [here](https://adventofcode.com/2020/about)